wavefrontHQ/docs/pages/doc/accounts-service.md

 <tr>
 <td>
 Tokens</td>
-<td>List of API tokens that the service account can use to authenticate.
+<td>List of API tokens that the service account can use to authenticate to the Wavefront service.
 <ul><li>Click the <strong>Edit</strong> icon to change the token name. </li>
 <li>Click <strong>Revoke</strong> to revoke a token.
-Any service account that uses the token can no longer authenticate. </li>
+Any service account that uses the token can no longer authenticate to the Wavefront service. </li>
 <li>Click <strong>Generate</strong> to generate additional tokens.
 Having multiple active tokens makes it possible to revoke some tokens.
 For example, if the service connects to several proxies, you can generate a token to connect to each proxy.
 You can revoke the token for one proxy but leave the others.
 You can have up to 20 API tokens per service account at any given time.</li>
 <li>Click the <strong>Copy to Clipboard</strong> icon to copy the token for pasting.</li>
 </ul></td>